About CME at the Texas Family Medicine Symposium

 Accreditation

-This course has been designated by TAFP for up to 1 hour of credit in ethics and/or professional responsibility.
+This activity has been designated by the TAFP for 1 hour of credit in ethics and/or professional responsibility and 2 hours of credit in pain management and opioid prescribing.

 TAFP adheres to the ACCME Standards for Integrity and Independence in Accredited Continuing Education and faculty relevant financial relationships, if any, will be mitigated and disclosures will be communicated at the conference.